2020–21 Chicago Blackhawks season

-The 2020–21 Chicago Blackhawks season was the 95th season for the National Hockey League franchise that was established on September 25, 1926.
-The Blackhawks were led by Jeremy Colliton in his second full year as head coach.
+The 2020–21 Chicago Blackhawks season was the 95th season for the National Hockey League (NHL) franchise, established on September 25, 1926.
+Jeremy Colliton led the Blackhawks in his second full year as head coach.

-On December 20, 2020, the league announced a shortened 56-game season and realignment into four divisions with no conferences for the season due to the COVID-19 pandemic and the ongoing closure of the Canada-United States border.
+On December 20, 2020, the league announced a shortened 56-game season and realignment into four divisions with no conferences for the season due to the COVID-19 pandemic and the ongoing closure of the Canada–United States border.
 As a result of this realignment, the Blackhawks remained in the Central Division and only played games against the teams in their realigned division during the regular season.

 On May 3, the Blackhawks were eliminated from playoff contention after a 5–2 loss to the Carolina Hurricanes.

-Blackhawk captain Jonathan Toews missed the entire season due to an undisclosed injury which was later revealed to be chronic immune response syndrome.
+Blackhawk captain Jonathan Toews missed the entire season due to an undisclosed injury, later revealed to be chronic immune response syndrome.

 The season also marked the last season with the Blackhawks for defenseman Duncan Keith who was traded after the season.